FAQs and General Information

 - Previously, in January 2014, the board of directors of Google approved the distribution of shares of Class C capital stock as a dividend to holders of Class A and Class B common stock (the 2014 Stock Split).
 The 2014 Stock Split had a record date of March 27, 2014 and a payment date of April 2, 2014.

-A glossary of terms you can find on Alphabet financial statements.
+A glossary of terms you can find on Alphabet financial statements and answers to frequently asked questions regarding our financial statements.

 Segments and Allocations